Production of Justice League (film): Changes to Steppenwolf

 As with Superman, many of Steppenwolf's scenes were reshot by Whedon and the character was drastically altered.
-Originally conceived as a monstrous, horned alien, Steppenwolf was given a more humanoid form and "cheesier" lines and was inserted in numerous scenes originally featuring Darkseid.
+Originally envisioned by Snyder as a monstrous, horned alien with seven fingers on each hand and hooved feet, Steppenwolf was "toned down" during the troubled production of the film, as Warner Bros. deemed Snyder's design as too intimidating.
+Whedon's "sanitized" rendering of the character gave him a more humanoid form, making him more "self aware" with "cheesier" lines, such as referring to the Mother Boxes as "Mother".
+The character model was inserted in numerous scenes originally featuring Darkseid.
+Mark Birrell of Screen Rant said that Whedon's Steppenwolf resembles a "Saturday-morning cartoon villain" who enjoys "being a bad guy", further noting that Darkseid's role in the film being almost entirely scrapped.

 Snyder's version of the film utilizes the character's original design, with the character speaking more "poetically" but less frequently, resulting in a more intimidating and menacing presence.
-Steppenwolf is also given a more complex armor capable of moving with his emotions, in addition to numerous gadgets, while his relationships with Darkseid and DeSaad are explored in-depth.
-While the theatrical cut seemingly portrays him like a "Saturday-morning cartoon villain", the director's cut depicts him as a tragic villain and "space knight" in similar fashion to a "fallen angel", as he is aiming to escape his role of servitude under Darkseid and regain his commander's favor.
+Steppenwolf is also given a more complex armor capable of moving with his emotions, in addition to numerous gadgets, while his relationships with Darkseid and DeSaad are explored in-depth, and his fight scenes are much more violent and emotional.
+In contrast to the theatrical cut, the director's cut depicts him as a tragic villain and "space knight" in similar fashion to a "fallen angel", as he is aiming to escape his role of servitude under Darkseid and regain his commander's favor.